-- (a) The roster will be based on a 42 day cycle and will be displayed at least two weeks prior to the commencing date of the first working period in any roster, however it is not obligatory for the employer to display any roster of the ordinary hours of work of casual or relieving staff. - (b) Rostered employees will be entitled to a minimum of 2 consecutive days off in each 7 day period, unless by mutual agreement between the employer and employee concerned, alternative arrangements are made.
+(a) The roster will be based on a 42 day cycle and will be displayed at least two weeks prior to the commencing date of the first working period in any roster, however it is not obligatory for the employer to display any roster of the ordinary hours of work of casual or relieving staff.

+- (b) Rostered employees will be entitled to a minimum of 2 consecutive days off in each 7 day period, unless by mutual agreement between the employer and employee concerned, alternative arrangements are made.
 Provided that not more than eight shifts are worked in any nine consecutive days, - (c) There will be at least 10 hours between the completion of a shift and the commencement of another shift for any employee except a casual, unless changed by mutual agreement between the employer and employee on any individual occasion. - (d) In recognition of interruptions, Personal Care Workers are entitled to a paid 30 minute meal break for any rostered shift with a duration of 5 hours or greater for those on a roster.
 Administration and Services employees are entitled to an unpaid meal break after 5 hours of work. - (e) Broken shifts are by mutual agreement between the employer and part time or casual employees only; payment is for time worked only.
-All work performed beyond a maximum span of 12 hours for a broken shift will be paid at double time.
+Payment for a broken shift will be at ordinary pay with penalty rates and shift allowances in accordance with clauses 14 (overtime) and 11 (shift work), with shift allowances being determined by the finishing time of the broken shift.